Should You Get Lightning Lane or Universal Express Pass? A Parent’s Honest Guide | KidsParkGuide

 • Using Lightning Lane on low-wait rides: A 15-minute wait doesn’t need a pass — save your selections for the 60–90 minute standby queues

-• Over-scheduling at Disney: The temptation is to book every slot back-to-back — leave room for snack breaks, bathroom runs, and the spontaneous moments that become the best memories
+• Over-scheduling at Disney: The temptation is to book every slot back-to-back — leave room for snack breaks, bathroom runs, and the spontaneous moments that become the best memories.
+A pack of applesauce pouches in your bag means you can grab five minutes in the shade without hunting for a cart

 • Skipping rope drop entirely: Even with a pass, the first 90 minutes of the day are gold — tackle one or two big rides at open before the masses arrive